Blind Woman's Curse

-Blind Woman's Curse (怪談昇り竜, Kaidan Nobori Ryū, lit.
-Ghost Story Rising Dragon) is a 1970 Japanese ero guro yakuza film directed by Teruo Ishii.
+Blind Woman's Curse (怪談昇り竜, Kaidan Nobori Ryū) is a 1970 Japanese ero guro yakuza film directed by Teruo Ishii.

 Plot

 Akemi (Kaji) is a dragon tattooed leader of the Tachibana yakuza clan.
 In a duel with a rival gang, Akemi slashes the eyes of an opponent and a black cat appears to lap the blood from the gushing wound.
 The cat and the victim of the slashing go on to seek revenge on Akemi's gang, leaving a trail of dead yakuza girls with their dragon tattoos skinned from their bodies.